Stuycs-K/final-project-8-castlea-lawt/WORKLOG.md

 Map_Tab:  // Fixed the display so that it actually shows all of the tasks and the start position.

 Graphics_Tab // Added a rotateRight and rotateLeft function that correctly rotates the radar.

+### 5/31/23

+Map_Tab:  // Made a new method for carving to make the code easier to parse through
+          // edited carve code to incorporate a solid border around the edge of the Map

+Graphics_Tab: // edited tasks to make sure they don't impede on the border